-We were working on a fairly standard Node.js application with most of the configuration done with environment variables.
-So very quickly we found out that App Engine has a major difference with the most of other PaaS offerings – it does not support configurable environment variables.
+It was a fairly standard Node.js application with most of the configuration done with environment variables.
+Soon it became clear that this could be a problem – App Engine does not support configurable environment variables.

 Intentional or not, App Engine has only one way of defining those variables – in